matthewgream/libiotdata/README.md

 ```

 **Variant** (4 bits, offset 0): Index into the variant field table (Section 7).
-Values 0-14 are usable.
-Value 15 is RESERVED for a future extended header format
+Values 0-14 are usable for sensor oriented data; value 15 is RESERVED for the
-and MUST NOT be used.
-An encoder MUST reject variant 15.
-A decoder encountering
+mesh protocol control messages.
+A non mesh capable device encountering variant
-variant 15 SHOULD reject the packet.
+15 SHOULD reject the packet.

 **Station ID** (12 bits, offset 4): Identifies the transmitting station.
 Range
 0-4095.
 Station IDs are assigned by the deployment operator; this protocol does